steakbutter/Portfolio-Carlos/README.md

 ## Description

 Building my coding portfolio from scratch helped me apply the HTML and CSS knowledge I have acquired in the previous month.
-This website opens the door for my future portfolio and projects.
-I learned that understanding parenting in the coding structure will help the website and code be more clear for future modifications.
+This website works as a host for my future projects and collaborations.
+I learned the importance of understanding parenting in the coding structure.
+This will help the website and code be more clear for future updates.

 ## Installation